Have you got a great idea for an arts project?

 This is how it works… We meet regularly to discuss ideas for future projects.
 At these meetings our skilled team plans programmes of activity in all the art forms.
 If you have an idea for something you’d like to see happening, contact one of them and we guarantee that your idea will be discussed.
 You are also welcome to come along to these meetings.
 The process is below:

 The process begins with an idea.
 It is the moment when a creative project takes life.

 2. Contact us

 Take your idea to Shetland Arts.
-This could be through our Contact page, direct contact with one of our team or trustees, an email or a phone call.
 At this stage we will put you in touch with the right person and they will record your idea.
 It’s then formally part of our development discussions.